SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenet_Ticket_Table.md

 ## How to use

-When the driver has been configured as detailed above, it will run automatically based on the input of the alarms.
+When the connector has been configured as detailed above, it will run automatically based on the input of the alarms.
 The current situation can be monitored.

 ## Notes

-The driver will only work in a **SAM** system containing extra drivers and **Automation** **scripts**
+The connector will only work in a **SAM** system containing extra drivers and **Automation** **scripts**